Japanese Lighthouse (Garapan, Saipan): History

 The lighthouse was constructed in 1934 to assist ships navigating into Tanapag Harbor on the western coast of Saipan.
 At the time, Saipan was governed by the Empire of Japan as part of its South Seas Mandate.
 The lighthouse was in operation until 1944 when it sustained damage from an American naval bombardment in the Battle of Saipan.
-During the war, the lighthouse was never rebuilt and, after the war, remained abandoned.
+During the war, the lighthouse was rebuilt by the Seabees and used as a communications center.
+After the war it was abandoned.
 The copper dome, however, was removed and put into storage.
 The Japanese Lighthouse was listed on the National Register of Historic Places on December 19, 1974.

 In 1990, the lighthouse was renovated and expanded to be used as a restaurant; the dome was returned to the top of the tower not long after.
 The restaurant was closed in 1994 to 1995.
 The graffiti-covered lighthouse was repainted in 2007.
 It was proposed to be the location of a visitor center for the Marianas Trench Marine National Monument in 2010.

+In 2021, the Lighthouse was refurbished and is a cafe.